AndyMSSMLab/PHEWAS_in_CNV/README.md

-# PHEWAS analysis in CNV (Multicopy Genes and VNTRs)
+# PheWAS analysis in CNV (Multicopy Genes and VNTRs)
-This repository contains scripts for performing PHEWAS analysis using CNVs (Multicopy Genes and VNTRs) with various phenotypes in [TOPMed cohort](https://topmed.nhlbi.nih.gov/), including data generation, data normalization, QC steps and PHEWAS analysis.
+This repository contains scripts for performing PheWAS analysis using CNVs (Multicopy Genes and VNTRs) with various phenotypes in [TOPMed cohort](https://topmed.nhlbi.nih.gov/), including data generation, data normalization, QC steps and PheWAS analysis.
 All coordinates used in this pipeline were in UCSC Human Genome hg38.

 ## Defining CNV regions
 VNTR regions were defined from the Simple Repeats track in the UCSC Genome Browser.
 We selected those VNTRs with motif >=10 bp and span >= 100 bp.
 Overlapping VNTRs were merged into single regions.